Ebad-S/QUT/README.md

 Details about assignments....

-- For more details, visit the [assignment page on Canvas](https://canvas.qutonline.edu.au/courses/1665/assignments/7662).
+- For more details, visit the assignment page on Canvas:
+<a href="https://canvas.qutonline.edu.au/courses/1665/assignments/7662" target="_blank">visit the assignment page on Canvas</a>.

 <!-- - [Assignment 2: Title](path/to/assignment2) -->